Debt Camel

 Case 1 – you are struggling with your IVA payments

-If your IVA is in danger of failing, perhaps due to illness, splitting up with your partner or reduced income, then your creditors may be prepared to accept a lower offer to complete your IVA early.
-In this case, you should stress to your IVA firm that if the offer is not accepted, you are going to be unable to continue with the IVA.
-Here your creditors have a choice between accepting your IVA settlement offer and the IVA failing.
+In this case, you should stress to your IVA firm that if your settlement offer is not accepted, you are going to be unable to continue with the IVA.
+So your creditors have a choice between accepting your IVA settlement offer and the IVA failing.

 The creditors will be interested in whether your problems could be temporary and if your IVA could realistically continue.
-Evidence of the mitigating circumstances may help get your offer accepted – a letter from your doctor or a hospital appointment letter, copy of recent payslips etc. A recent estate agent’s valuation showing there is little or no equity in your house can also clarify the position.
+Evidence of your circumstances may help get your offer accepted:

 Case 2 – you just want the IVA ended